Want to lose weight?

 For a novice trainee or someone classed as overweight by the national standard, it is very possible to lose 0.5-1% of total body weight per week WHILST being on a basic, simple and sustainable plan that is enjoyable and contains only small changes to an existing lifestyle.

-Both of these people are in my KickStart Body Transformation group.
+Both of these people are in my one of my training groups.
 Therefore I know exactly what they are doing to achieve this which I will mention briefly below.

 - Daily exercise of 10-30 minutes

 - Lots of work on mindset, beliefs and attitudes around food and exercise

 - NO calorie counting, hardcore exercise, personal training, fasting/starvation, fad diets, etc

 How quickly should I lose weight?
 Advanced level & already lean

 If you are already in shape, have 2+ years of consistent training and eating right under your belt and want to go from lean to ripped, how quickly should you lose weight?